Find or upload the paper

 Who this is for

-ResearchPod is for people whose work depends on staying current without pretending they can read every paper line by line.
+ResearchPod is for people whose work depends on staying current without pretending they can read every paper line by line, including the ones who love research but dread the reading.

-Get the argument, method, and limitations first.
-Then decide whether the paper deserves a full read.
+Triage a 200-page reading week.
+Get the argument, method, and limitations first, then decide what deserves a full read.

 Move faster through new papers without settling for shallow summaries or losing the details that matter.